arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-9.md

 ---
 layout: chapter
-title: "Chapter 9: Taking the Bookshop to the World — Deployment Options"
+title: "Taking the Bookshop to the World — Deployment Options"
 ---

+<div style="color:#16a085;font-size:2em;font-weight:bold;margin-bottom:1em;">Taking the Bookshop to the World — Deployment Options</div>

 ---